babel/website/docs/helper-plugin-utils.md

 ## What this does

-Currently, this plugin provides a few services to ensure that plugins function well-enough to throw useful errors.
+Currently, this plugin provides a few services to ensure that plugins function well enough to throw useful errors.

 ### `options` is always passed